keithCuniah/planet-threejs/README.md

 # PLANET
-Render Stars/Planet... with Vite, Typescript and Threejs
+3D Rendering of Stars/Planet... with Vite, Typescript and Threejs

 ![image](https://github.com/keithCuniah/planet-threejs/assets/88380932/a4a9a4da-19f2-4a7d-b1ff-a3894ab16fc0)